oswaldobapvicjr/performetrics/README.md

     long cpuTimeMillis = sw.elapsedTime(Counter.Type.CPU_TIME, TimeUnit.NANOSECONDS);
     ```

-    > **Note:** Check the different `elapsedTime` options available to find out one that is more suitable to your preferences.
+    > **Note:** Check the different `elapsedTime` options available to find one that is more suitable to your preferences.

-5. Print statistics to the console:
+5. Print the statistics to the system console:

     ```java
-    sw.printStatistics(System.out);
+    sw.printStatistics(System.out, TimeUnit.MILLISECONDS);
     ```

     > **Sample output:**